MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/mobile-security-and-authentication.md

 |SAML  <br/> |WS-Federation 1.1 compatible Identity Provider  <br/> |On-premises, SharePoint in Microsoft 365, hybrid -based scenarios  <br/> |Active Authentication(IDCRL)  <br/> |No  <br/> |No  <br/> |Yes  <br/> |Yes  <br/> |

 > [!IMPORTANT]
-> For federated scenarios in SharePoint in Microsoft 365, only Active Directory Federation Services (ADFS) 2.0 is supported.
+> For federated scenarios in SharePoint for Microsoft 365, only Active Directory Federation Services (ADFS) 2.0 is supported.
 During the setup process it is necessary to support a passive federation authentication URI of:  *"urn:oasis:names:tc:SAML:2.0:ac:classes:Password"*  .

  **Authentication Workflows**